 They are perfect for dipping, serving as an appetizer, or sharing with friends on taco night.
 The flavorful ground beef mixture inside a crispy taco shell will no doubt be a huge hit with your guests!

 This easy-fried tacos recipe is also incredibly simple to prepare.
 The filling takes just minutes to cook and can be adjusted with different herbs and spices according to taste.
 The tortillas only need a few minutes in hot oil before they’re golden brown and ready for eating.

 Fried tacos are the same as the original tacos, but just fried instead, and are a great way to enjoy Mexican cuisine without spending too much time in the kitchen, making them perfect for busy parents.

 Need some more delicious Mexican dishes to make for taco night?
-Check out these easy and flavorful creations, like Mexican spring rolls, beef enchilada casserole, enchilada verdes casserole, black bean enchiladas, or baked beef empanadas make with our homemade empanada dough.
+Check out these easy and flavorful creations, like Mexican spring rolls, beef enchilada casserole, enchilada verdes casserole, or baked beef empanadas make with our homemade empanada dough.
 You can find them and more on our Mexican recipes page.

 🍽 Key Ingredients

 This section covers the key ingredients needed to make this delicious fried tacos recipe.